zhgzhg/LoRaPacketForwarder/tools/TempMon/README.md

 `sudo make install`

 To start the service: `sudo service tempmon start`

-To enable the service at system startup `sudo systemctl enable tempmon.service`
+To enable the service at system startup: `sudo systemctl enable tempmon.service`